rafalp/Misago/docs/developers/admin_actions.rst

 Class method that allows you to add custom links to item actions.
 Link should be a string with link name, not complete link.
 It should also accept same kwargs as other item actions links.

+.. function:: add_item_action(cls, action, name, prompt=None)

+Class method that allows you to add custom mass action.
+Action should be name of list method that will be called for this action.
+Name will be used for button label and optional prompt will be used in JavaScript confirmation dialog that will appear when user clicks button.

 .. function:: get_search_form(self, request):

 This function is used to get search form class that will be used to construct form for searching list items.